MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/discovery-docker-ubuntu.md

 ## Technical requirements

--   OS: Ubuntu 14.04 or higher (there is no stable version of docker to support Ubuntu 17.10)
+-   OS: Ubuntu 14.04 or higher (there is no stable version of docker to support Ubuntu 17.10), or RHEL 7.2 or higher

 -   Disk space: 250 GB